-Avner Offer 19 September 2014
+Avner Offer, Friday, September 19, 2014

 Victory in World War I relied on three types of energy: renewable energy for food and fodder, fossil energy, and high explosive.
 This column argues that the Allies had a clear advantage in manpower, coal, and agriculture, but not enough for a quick decision.
 Mobilisation in continental economies curtailed food production, occasionally to a critical level.
 Technical competition was a matter of capacity for innovation, not of particular breakthroughs.
 Coercive military service and rationing of scarce energy and food had egalitarian consequences that continued after the war.

-Marco Annunziata 16 August 2014
+Marco Annunziata, Saturday, August 16, 2014

 Africa has generated a lot of enthusiasm lately.
 The cynical view of the continent as a hopeless basket case has been replaced by the lofty narrative of Africa Rising.
 This column argues that Africa’s progress is impressive, and there is more to the story than a commodity boom.
 But Africa is at a crossroads.
 The opportunities are huge, but the road ahead is long, and will require persistent and patient effort from policymakers as well as business.

-Hongyong Zhang 21 July 2014
+Hongyong Zhang, Monday, July 21, 2014

 The Chinese government has been actively promoting innovation via policies such as R&D subsidies, tax relief, and location policies.
 Since 1995, central and local governments have established more than 100 clusters in over 60 cities.
 This column presents new evidence on the effect of the concentration of firms on product innovation (new products) in the manufacturing industries.